This recipe for bread pudding is quick, easy and made on the lighter side! It’s loaded with strawberries, kiwi and the yummiest coconut rum sauce!

 Today I am keeping with tradition.
-I made you bread pudding.
+I made you recipe for bread pudding.
 In mini, individual form of course.

 Part of these little cutie patooties is from the brain of Mr. FFF.
 He was the one that suggested the strawberry kiwi combo.